A midlife crisis turns into Alzheimer’s disease

 As a senior general manager at PC World, Chris McGlone was at the top of the world, according to The Daily Mail.
 But, one day, he started feeling like things were getting a little more difficult.
 The trend continued.

 “I’d done the job for years, but suddenly easy things like stock control became hard.
 If I had a meeting with four or five of my managers, I couldn’t keep up with the conversation,'” he told the publication.

 Unsure of what was wrong, McGlone decided to retire.
 It wasn’t a good time – he had a home mortgage to pay and a young son to raise, but his loving wife, Lorraine, supported the decision.
 But, what initially appeared to be a midlife crisis turned out to be early onset Alzheimer’s disease, which McGlone started to develop by age 55.

 Families going through a similar situation may want to make sure that they have proper safeguards in place at home.
-Installing a personal emergency response system allows Alzheimer's patients to instantly send a medical alert if they require assistance.
+Installing a medical alert system allows Alzheimer’s patients to instantly send a medical alert if they require assistance.

 The Alzheimer’s Association estimates that there are around 5.4 million Americans suffering from Alzheimer’s disease.